Sean Murphy Player Props: Braves vs. Nationals

 - Murphy hit .250 with 37 doubles, two triples, 18 home runs and 58 walks.

-- Murphy picked up an RBI in 26.4% of his 148 games last year, with more than one RBI in 10.8% of those contests (16).
+- Murphy picked up an RBI in 39 of 148 games last season, with multiple RBIs in 16 of them.
 He drove in three or more runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.